Steampunk Table Lamp

 - Written by Daniel Livingston

 I whipped out my phone and looked it up on the store web site.
-Apparently, it was only something you could order online but it was not carried in the store.
+Apparently, it was only something you could order online and it was not carried in the store.
 So, it must have been a return.
 Next, I noticed the "QTY:4" printed on a lower corner of the box.
 Could it be there were 4 lamps in the box?
-The box was sealed tight, so I didn’t want to open it in the store. well, I took a chance and purchased it.
-I figured that worst-case, I had a $59 lamp that I paid $15 for.
+The box was sealed tight, so I didn’t want to open it in the store.
+Well, I took a chance and purchased it.
+I figured that, worst-case, I had a $59 lamp that I paid $15 for.
 I got out to the car and cracked open the box and sure enough there were 4 individual boxes inside each containing a complete lamp.
-The lamp did not seem worth the $59 retail price, and I would have been ok paying $15 for one, but I ended up with 4.
+The lamp did not seem worth the $59 retail price, and I would have been ok paying $15 for one, but I ended up with 4 for that same price.
 Now I had a project where I could use one.

 I’m also had kicking around a second water spigot switch that I had previously made.
 I documented that build here.
 Make a Steampunk Style Faucet Switch The article gives you step by step instructions for making your own water spigot switch.
 It is complete with assembly pictures.
 Be sure to check it out and let me know if you have any questions.

 My wife and I next dove into the stash of pressure gauges and meters I had.
 A few weeks earlier, at a local antique shop, we had picked up a rather large pressure gauge.
 It was one that I was not very fond of because the brass ring was so beat up.
 But my wife loved it, so that's the one she chose.